North Carolina governor: More COVID-19 test supplies needed

-RALEIGH — Gov. Roy Cooper responded Friday to President Donald Trump’s plan to reopen the economy by stressing that the state needs the federal government’s help obtaining supplies to ramp up COVID-19 testing.
+RALEIGH — Gov. Roy Cooper responded Friday to President Donald Trump’s plan to reopen the economy by stressing that North Carolina needs the federal government’s help obtaining supplies to ramp up COVID-19 testing.

-Commerce officials also said Friday that North Carolina was tripling the staff handling unemployment claims as the state faces a crush of hundreds of thousands requests.
-And an outbreak at a North Carolina prison grew to more than 250 inmates.
+Officials with the N.C.
+Department of Commerce also said Friday that the state was tripling the staff handing unemployment claims as the state faces a crush of hundreds of thousands requests.
+And an outbreak of the novel coronavirus at a North Carolina prison grew to more than 250 inmates.

 Trump told governors Thursday that restrictions could be eased to allow businesses to reopen in the coming weeks in areas that have extensive testing and a decline in cases.